matomo-org/developer-documentation/docs/git.md

 ## Submodules

-Various of out git repositories use submodules.
+Various of our git repositories use submodules.
 From a git perspective a submodule within a repository is similar to work with as a file but its content includes a specific commit hash.
 This way git knows to which commit within a submodule it references.

 Submodules are configured in a `.gitmodules` file ([see this example](https://github.com/matomo-org/matomo/blob/4.x-dev/.gitmodules)) and its content look like this: